jarshwah/deps/drafts/orm_expressions.rst

   - Aggregates will be subclasses of Expression.
   - All Expressions can be used in .annotate() calls.
 This includes expressions other than aggregates.
+  - Different output can be generated on a per-backend basis by defining an `as_{vendorname}` method, which takes precedence over the `as_sql` method.

 As an example, lets consider the case of F('foo') + F('bar').
 The `__add__`
 method of F('foo') will create a new Expression(F('foo'), '+', F('bar'))